Boukos/Advanced-Data-Analysis/Final Project/Report/report.md

 ## 2. Model Building
 ### data Overview
-1. Geographic Data: Land Area, Geographic Region Demographic Data: Total population, Percent of population
+1. Geographic Data: Land Area, Geographic Region
-2. aged 18-34, Percent Bachelor’s Degree
+2. Demographic Data: Total population, Percent of population aged 18-34, Percent Bachelor’s Degree
 3. Economics Data: Percent Below Poverty Level, Total Personal Income, Per Capita Income

 ### Data Processing
 1. Check for missing values (and substitute them with mean values)
 2. Calculate more variables that cater to our needs:
-  - Population Density = Population Area
+  - Population Density = Population/Area
-  - Physician Per 1000 Population = Physician Population/1000
+  - Physician Per 1000 Population = Physician/(Population/1000)
-  - Hospital Beds Per 1000 Population = HospitalBeds P opulation/1000
+  - Hospital Beds Per 1000 Population = HospitalBeds/(Population/1000)
-  - Crime Rate Per 1000 Population =
+  - Crime Rate Per 1000 Population = Crimes/(Population/1000)
-Crimes
-P opulation/1000
 3. Randomly Select 330 rows of data to train the regression model, and the remaining 110 rows are used for testing the accuracy of our model

 ### Heatmap
 - First we explore the correlation of variables: